A sampling service redefining how we shop and use menstrual products

 CRAFT DESIGN SOLUTIONS

-Next, we drafted the high-level structure of our design solutions through bodystorming, sketching, and user flow.
+Next, we drafted the high-level structure of our design through bodystorming, sketching, and user flow.

-Our design solution consisted of two main parts: the physical in-store retail experience and the digital sample tracking experience.
-Customers first come to our service at the “Own” section in local drug and grocery stores.
-They select their preferred samples, check out at the store, use their samples, and track trials on our mobile app to compare their trial experiences.
+Our proposed solution featured two integrated parts: a physical in-store retail experience and a digital sample tracking experience.
+Customers would visit the “Own” section in local drug or grocery stores to select and purchase their preferred period product samples, then use the mobile app to log and compare their trial experiences.

 LOW-FIDELITY PROTOTYPES